 The City has entered into various agreements as financed purchase agreements for financing the acquisition of copiers and a truck.
 The copiers are not recorded as capital assets in the government-wide financial statements as they are individually below the City's capitalization threshold.
 The financed purchases have been recorded as a liability in the government-wide financial statements at the present value of the future minimum lease payments.
+Financed purchases are secured by the underlying assets in the agreements.

-The following is a schedule of the future minimum payments under financed purchase, and the present value of net minimum payments at June 30, 2022.
+The following is a schedule of the future minimum payments under financed purchase, and the present value of net minimum payments at June 30, 2023.

 Fiscal year Governmental

 Ending activities

-2023 \$ 32,021

-2024 32,021
+2024 \$ 31,900

-2025 21,176
+2025 21,056

-2026 21,176
+2026 21,056

-Total minimum lease payments 106,394
+Total minimum payments 74,012

-Less: amount representing interest (7,375)
+Less: amount representing interest (3,883)

-Present value of future minimum lease payments \$ 99,019
+Present value of future minimum payments \$ 70,129